collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Doing Multiple Things at Once

 There is an overall theme to this talk.
 The theme is about doing multiple things at once.
+* Keep your code up-to-date
+* Create one or more features
+* Do code review

-The way to do that is through something called "branches".
+The way to do multiple things at once is to use "branches".
+As you take on more responsibility, branches will give you more freedom.
 If you learn to use branches, you've won half the battle.
-As you take on more responsibility, branches will give you the freedom to do multiple things at the same time:

 </td></tr>